Enter a World of Early 20th-Century Country Elegance.

-Inside, the house’s colorful and eclectic decoration reflect the Coolidges’ wide-ranging interests – and their frequent trips abroad.
-Chinese porcelain and other Asian artifacts mingle with American furniture and American and European decorative arts.
-The delightful entry hall wall mural, painted by Spanish artist Joseph Remidas, brings outdoor elements inside.
-You also don’t want to miss the dramatic split staircase, the delft-tiled dining-room fireplace, and the tavern ballroom.
+Visitors today can enjoy this peaceful outdoor “hidden gem” year-round.
+They can also tour the Main House where Chinese porcelain and other Asian artifacts mingle with American furniture and American and European decorative arts.
+The entry hall mural was painted by Spanish artist Joseph Remidas.
+A dramatic split staircase, delft-tiled dining-room fireplace and tavern ballroom are also on display.

 When to Visit

-Gardens: Open year-round, daily, 8am to sunset.
+Gardens: Open year-round, daily, dawn to dusk.
 Gardens are most vibrant mid-June though September.
 House tours are currently not available.

 Public restrooms (seasonal).